volkipp/adobe-animate-loader/README.md

 `yarn add createjs`

+Because of a bug in the createjs package, you will also need the imports-loader and exports-loader as dev dependencies:
+`yarn add -D imports-loader exports-loader`

 You'll need to make some adjustments to your webpack.config.js in order to let webpack recognize the modules, as they don't work out of the box (this is a known issue with this project).

 Just add this to your webpack.config.js file: